 |Total return||Spread return||Rate Return||Total return||Spread return||Rate Return||Total return||Spread return||Rate Return|

-Fallen Angels have outperformed when downgrades are high
+Fallen angels have outperformed broad high yield when downgrades are high

-Figure 5: Fallen Angels have delivered solid performance through difficult markets5
+Figure 6: Fallen Angels have delivered solid performance through difficult markets

-We believe that high yield credit offers value as a strategic allocation as we transition from the early cycle rebound to the mid cycle (see: Credit: the asset class to watch for the mid cycle?).
+We believe that high yield credit offers value as a strategic allocation given the rise in yields over the last year.

 We also believe that a dedicated Fallen Angels allocation can enhance a high yield investment strategy, especially for investors able to access innovative liquid sources in fixed income.